Australian students studying overseas

-Most courses have two intakes each year – Semester 1 (March) is the main one, Semester 2 (July) is a smaller one where availability depends on the structure of the course and the places available.
+Most courses have two intakes each year – Semester 1 (March) is the main intake and Semester 2 (July) is a smaller intake where availability depends on the structure of the course and the places available.
 Applications for both intakes are through VTAC and the closing dates can be found on the VTAC website.

 To be eligible for entry to an undergraduate degree, you must fulfill all the following requirements: